 The most fun I've had playing video games are instances when I can share that experience with other people.
 These instances don't only include multiplayer games but also single-player games that encourage interaction between players.
 I often refer to these games as CoroCoro Comic games because the manga magazine regularly promotes toys and video games that build active communities.
 Video game franchises that have frequently graced the pages of CoroCoro Comic include Pokémon, Mega Man Battle Network, and Boktai.
 After flipping through several issues of CoroCoro Comic, I was able to determine the qualities of these games that inspire a sense of community among their players.

 One of my favorite video games of all time is Boktai for the Game Boy Advance.
-Now make no mistake when I say "Boktai," I'm only referring to the original game in the series Boktai: The Sun is in Your Hand.
-While I still think the sequels to Boktai: The Sun is in Your Hand are enjoyable games, I believe they stray too far from the original to deliver a satisfying follow-up.
-So, to highlight where the Boktai series went wrong, I'll need to break down what changed throughout the series.
+Now make no mistake the Boktai, I am referring to is the original game in the series Boktai: The Sun is in Your Hand.
+While I still enjoy the sequels, I believe they stray too far from the original to deliver a satisfying follow-up.
+So, to explain where I feel the Boktai series went wrong, I need to recount what changed throughout the series.

 With its long history and many games, the Mega Man series may at first appear to be a wildly successful franchise up there with Mario and Sonic.
 However, this isn't true of the Mega Man series as a whole with, only a few games selling more than one million copies worldwide.
 This fact made me wonder how the Mega Man series could be so well known but rarely be the success we would expect from a long-running franchise.